dannychen0830/optimization-over-quantiles/README.md

 ## Quantum Optimization

-This project is a joint work with Zain Saleem, James Stokes, and Brajesh Gupt.
+This project is a joint work with Zain Saleem, James Stokes, Brajesh Gupt, and Martin Suchara.

 ## List of installations
 - conda environment coming soon...